afeld/jsonp/README.md

 # JSONProxy [![Build Status](https://travis-ci.org/afeld/jsonp.png?branch=master)](https://travis-ci.org/afeld/jsonp)

-Simple HTTP proxy that enables cross-domain requests to any JSON API.
+HTTP proxy that enables cross-domain requests to any JSON API.
 See https://jsonp.afeld.me for documentation.
 See the [releases](https://github.com/afeld/jsonp/releases) page for the [client library](jsonp.js) changelog.

 ## Development

+Code is written in a combination of JavaScript and TypeScript.
+The app is written to be deployed to a [CloudFlare Worker](https://developers.cloudflare.com/workers/) using [Terraform](https://www.terraform.io/), but can be run locally by doing the following:

 1. Install NodeJS >= 7.6.0.
 1. Install the dependencies.